Collation and Unicode Support

 The SQL* collations

-The following table compares the behavior of some string functions and string operators when they use supplementary characters with and without a SC collation.
+The following table compares the behavior of some string functions and string operators when they use supplementary characters with and without a supplementary character-aware (SCA) collation:

 |The UTF-16 surrogate pair is counted as a single codepoint.||The UTF-16 surrogate pair is counted as two codepoints.|